toltec-dev/toltec/docs/package.md

     </tr>
 </table>

-Docker image to use for building the package.
+The Docker image to use for building the package.
-It can be omitted only for packages which do not require a build step (see [below](#build-section-optional)).
+It must be omitted for packages that do not require a build step (see [below](#build-section)).
+Conversely, you must not define a `build()` function if you omit this field.

 #### `source`